atymic/sitemap-ping-action/README.md

 ## Using the action

 In your workflow definition file, add the following step.
 This should be after you've deployed your site.
-You'll need to add the `SITEMAP_URL` secret in the repo's secrets management as well.
+You'll need to add the `SITEMAP_URL` secret in the repo's secrets management as well (or you could hardcode it in the pipeline).

 ```yaml
 # .github/workflows/workflow.yml